What Is SOA Exam FAM?

 SOA Exam FAM (Fundamentals of Actuarial Mathematics) is a 3.5-hour, 35-question multiple-choice exam administered by the Society of Actuaries (SOA).
 It tests foundational actuarial mathematics covering both short-term (general insurance) and long-term (life insurance and annuities) topics.
 Exam FAM has a pass rate of approximately 45 to 50% (SOA).

-Exam FAM was introduced as part of the SOA's curriculum redesign and replaces introductory material that was previously tested on the separate Exams STAM (Short-Term Actuarial Mathematics) and LTAM (Long-Term Actuarial Mathematics).
-The redesign consolidated foundational material into FAM, while advanced material moved to Exam ALTAM (Advanced Long-Term) and Exam ASTAM (Advanced Short-Term).
+FAM came out of the SOA's curriculum redesign.
+It replaces the introductory material that used to sit on the separate Exams STAM (Short-Term Actuarial Mathematics) and LTAM (Long-Term Actuarial Mathematics).
+The redesign pulled foundational material into FAM and pushed the advanced material out to Exam ALTAM (Advanced Long-Term) and Exam ASTAM (Advanced Short-Term).

 Quick Facts